snayfach/MicrobeCensus/README.md

 Alternatively, MicrobeCensus can be installed directly from PyPI:
 `pip install MicrobeCensus` or
-`sudo pip install MicrobeCensus` to install as a superuser
+`sudo pip install MicrobeCensus` to install as a superuser, or
+`pip install --user MicrobeCensus` to install in your home directory

 ### Using MicrobeCensus without installing
 Although this is not recommended, users may wish to run MicrobeCensus without running setup.py.